 Non-liquid soap for carry-on travel

 This should be an easy one.
 Lots of us use liquid shower gel on a daily basis, but when you’re traveling, packing a solid bar of soap is an easy switch.
 It might not be your favorite way of showering, but it will still get you clean and it won’t take up space in your liquids bag.

 Solid shampoo might be for the more hard-core travelers.
 I understand not wanting to give up your normal shampoo, especially for the ladies, but this is something to consider if you have a lot of other liquids you just can’t give up.

 Ladies, I know you like to smell nice whether you’re home or on the road.
 But packing your favorite perfume might not be practical.
 Those bottles spill too easily, and if it’s a big bottle, it might be over the 100ml/3.4 ounce limit.

 I recently started working with the female travel site Her Packing List, and I got to try out their solid perfume sticks, called Aroamas.
 They’re small, roughly the size of a lipstick but thinner.
 They won’t leak or spill because they’re solid, made from a base of coconut oil and beeswax so the texture is similar to lip balm.
 They come in a wide variety of scents to fit your preferences.

 I tried Almaty Apple, Aloha, and Fresh because I like lighter scents, but there are tons of other options.
-Check out some of the varieties of Aroamas solid perfume sticks here or on the Aroamas website.
+Check out some of the varieties of Aroamas solid perfume sticks here.
 I highly recommend them!